 - In the Hardware and Sound window, click or tap Device Manager, located under the Devices and Printers heading.

 - If you happen to be using a keyboard with Windows 8, the quickest way to open Device Manager is via its shortcut on the Power User Menu, accessible by pressing the WIN and X keys together.
+With a mouse, as long as you're updated to Windows 8.1 or later, just right-click on the Start button.

 - Not using Windows 8?
 See How Do I Access Device Manager? for links to instructions on opening Device Manager in your particular version of Windows.